 Prior to joining the Aggies, Duryea was the head coach at Hutchinson (Kan.)
 Community College from 2000-01.
 During his two years at the helm, his teams produced a 40-25 record and back-to-back trips to the Region Six Championships.

 A 1988 graduate of North Texas, Duryea began his coaching career in 1988 at Colorado State before moving on to North Texas in 1993.
 Duryea then went to Hutchinson (Kan.)
 Community College as an assistant coach for two seasons before becoming the head coach there prior to the 1999-2000 season.

 Duryea played basketball at Denton (Texas) High School and Texas Pan-American before transferring to North Texas.
 At UNT, Duryea was a co-captain in 1988 for one of only three teams in school history to advance to the NCAA Tournament.

-Duryea and his wife Angie have 20-year-old twins, Tanner (son) and Taylor (daughter) and a 13-year-old daughter (Kaylee).
-Tanner is a sophomore lacrosse player at Westminster (Utah), while Taylor is a sophomore volleyball player at Dixie State (Utah).
+Duryea and his wife Angie have 22-year-old twins, Tanner (son) and Taylor (daughter), and a 15-year-old daughter (Kaylee).